efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 far as getting customers to actually place an order with only the ‘direct type’ order rate being noticeably lower than the others.
-Perhaps that is something to look into since we would expect people who are going to the website purposefully to be more than simple ‘lookers’.
+Perhaps that is something to look into since we would expect people who are going to the website purposefully to be more likely to make a purchase.

 ## Objective 5: Pull Monthly Trending for Revenue and Margin by Product Along With Total Sales and Revenue